 Interview with Brett Badgley Snodgrass, Family Nurse Practitioner

-Brett Badgley Snodgrass is a practicing Family Nurse Practitioner specializing in Family Practice, Pain Management and Palliative Care, a national speaker and award winning health care blogger, who’s known as The NP Mom.
-She is passionate about health education, whether it’s 1 on 1 with a patient or student, in a lecture hall or conference, or online as The NP Mom.
+Brett Badgley Snodgrass is a practicing Family Nurse Practitioner specializing in Family Practice, Pain Management and Palliative Care, a national speaker and award-winning health care blogger, who’s known as The NP Mom.
+She is passionate about health education, whether it’s one-on-one with a patient or student, in a lecture hall or conference, or online as The NP Mom.
 Her warm and engaging personality puts everyone at ease as they learn more about health.

 Brett has received numerous awards, and serves on several pharmaceutical and medical advisory boards.
 She earned both a master’s and BS degree from the University of Memphis.
 She is a Clinical Expert and Guest Lecturer for CORE REMS LA/ER Chronic Opioid Safe Prescribing, the spokeswoman for “Know Your Dose” Acetaminophen Awareness, and American Association of Nurse Practitioner national conference speaker, just to name a few.

-What event or series of events led you to pursue nursing as a professional choice?
+What led you to pursue nursing as your chosen profession?

 Growing up, my mom worked in nursing homes and rules were not what they are today.
 As a young girl, I was able to follow the nurses and other staff members around and watch them care for the elderly patients on a day to day basis; and I loved it.
 I would help in the kitchen, deliver meals when they were ready, help the nurses turn patients, even help housekeeping clean their rooms.
 There wasn’t much I wouldn’t do.
 I do not remember a time that I did not want to go into nursing.

-Name 1 or 2 specific challenges you have faced in your career in nursing and the steps you took to overcome them?
+Talk about a few challenges that you have faced in your nursing career.
+What steps did you take to overcome these challenges?

 Another challenge has been nurse practitioners working in pain management.
 There are not many that really want to do it, and few that know how to do it – because education has been minimal in all disciplines (physicians, NP and PA programs).
 Because my background has been in Hospice, Palliative Care and Pain Management, I have taken the opportunities the educate myself in this arena – joining the appropriate associations, continuing education, as well as working with a Palliative Care Certified physician.
 This has opened doors for me to become an expert in the area of pain management.
 I now speak and teach nationally on the subject, as well as being expert faculty for the CORE REMS program on ER/LA Opioid Prescribing with the American Association of Pain Management.
 I am also a committee chair for the TN Chronic Opioid Task Force, writing guidelines for safe opioid prescribing in the state of TN.